KyrianOnwe/phase-3-project/README.md

 ## Getting Started

 Fork and clone this repo, along with it's associated front end repo [here][https://github.com/KyrianOnwe/my-app-frontend].  `cd` into the local repo folder and run `bundle install` to install all the dependencies for this app.
 This backend is prepopulated with data for easier review and run through of core functionality.
+To remove the seeded data, run `rake db:drop` from the local backend terminal.

 ## How to use